qmacro/cloud-platform-workflow-virtual-pilot/exercises/07/readme.md

 Environments are also separate by design from requests and collections, so that you can share the latter without compromising security by sharing values in the former.

-:point_right: Examine how these variables are used, by expanding the hierarchy of the "Workflow CodeJam" collection to reveal and select the POST request "Create new workflow instance", and looking at how the URL of that request is defined.
+:point_right: Examine how these variables are used, by expanding the hierarchy of the "Workflow Collection" to reveal and select the POST request "Create new workflow instance", and looking at how the URL of that request is defined.

 You should see something like this: